-- NaviNet (for checking member eligibility and claims status) - BCBSM's Availity provider portal (for checking member eligibility)
+- NaviNet (for checking member eligibility and claims status) - web-DENIS (for checking member eligibility and viewing Remittance Advice statements)

-Note: Blue Cross Complete Remittance Advice statements are posted in Availity under the View Electronic Vouchers page; they aren't with the NASCO statements.
-Links to the Remittance Advice statements don't show "EFT" or "NON-EFT."
+Note: Blue Cross Complete Remittance Advice statements are posted in Provider Secured Services under the View Electronic Vouchers page; they are not with the NASCO statements.
+The links to the Remittance Advice statements do not show "EFT" or "NON-EFT."